rook/rook/Documentation/ceph-csi-drivers.md

 This
 [storageclass](../cluster/examples/kubernetes/ceph/csi/example/cephfs/storageclass.yaml)
-expect a pool named `cephfs_data` in your Ceph cluster.
+expect a pool named `myfs-data0` in your Ceph cluster.
 You can create this pool using [rook file-system CRD](https://github.com/rook/rook/blob/v1.0/Documentation/ceph-filesystem-crd.md).